magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_dropdown.md

 A jQuery selector for the arrow that expresses the state of the dropdown.
 The widget changes given element's text to '+' or '-", depending on the dropdown state.
-It's not required the element to be present into the dropdown HTML markup.
+It's not required the element to be present in the dropdown HTML markup.
 It works just fine without it as well.

 **Type**: String